paulvha/MicroMod/SFs_MM_Button/README.md

-# Micromod Input and output carrier board Buttons & Buzzer
+# Micromod Input and display carrier board Buttons & Buzzer

 ## ===========================================================

 ## Background
-Having a large number of SparkFun products, I bought a [Micromod Input and output carrier board](https://www.sparkfun.com/products/16985).
+Having a large number of SparkFun products, I bought a [Micromod Input and display carrier board](https://www.sparkfun.com/products/16985).
 This one looked interesting with a Hyperdisplay, AP102 leds, buzzer and onboard buttons.

 <br>To make the point from beginning: It is a disappointment !!